Advances in Podcast Accessibility

 What are podcasts?

 Podcasts are audio content streamed for the public to listen to.
-Podcasts can have many purposes, from educational, and entertainment, to commentary on events.
-Similar to radio shows, a key difference is the listener can tune in at any time since it’s prerecorded and not live.
+They can have many purposes, from educational and entertainment to event commentary.
+Similar to radio shows, a key difference is that listeners can tune in at any time since they’re prerecorded and not live.

 Obviously, due to its audio format, deaf and hard of hearing individuals have been excluded from this type of content for some time.
-Recently, platforms such as Apple and Spotify have added accessibility features to their podcast content.
+Recently, platforms like Apple and Spotify have added accessibility features to their podcast content.

 Accessible Audio

 There is still work to improve podcast accessibility.
 Historically, many deaf and hard of hearing people typically ask content creators to include transcripts of the shows for them to read.
-There was a post that went viral years ago of a Deaf person on Reddit sharing their feelings of being left out of this form of content.
-Many people replied sharing which episodes were known to include transcripts.
+A post went viral years ago of a Deaf person on Reddit sharing their feelings of being left out of this form of content.
+Many people replied, sharing which episodes were known to include transcripts.

 Apple Podcasts

 Apple released a feature in March 2024 for podcasts to have interactive transcripts.
-You can search for a word, and tap to play from that section.
-As the episode plays, each word in the transcript is highlighted so you can see it in real time the progress and follow along.
+You can search for a word and tap to play from that section.
+As the episode plays, each word in the transcript is highlighted so you can see the progress in real time and follow along.

 If you have iOS 17.4 and beyond, this feature with transcripts is now accessible for podcasts in English, French, German, and Spanish.
 This feature is also available in over 170 countries and regions.